ajay-CaTi/m_nodejs/README.md

 # next will be called with either the rejected value or the thrown Error.

+# bodyParser PURANA plugin need to import But now it is default in express just use express.json()

+# Static hosting built with static middle ware like

+app.use(express.static("public"));
+public flder me /index.html or /data.json en file ko access kerne me koi server nterfarance nahi h

+- express.static serves static assets such as HTML files, images, and so on.
+- express.json parses incoming requests with JSON payloads.
+NOTE: Available with Express 4.16.0+
+- express.urlencoded parses incoming requests with URL-encoded payloads.
+NOTE: Available with Express 4.16.0+

 res.send() // HTML
 res.sendFile() // file
 res.json() // json